robinhood/faust/README.rst

 ===========

 **Simple**
+    Faust is extremely easy to use.
+To get started using other stream processing solutions you have complicated hello-world projects, and infrastructure requirements.
+Faust only requires Kafka,
-    Faust is extremely easy to use compared to other stream processing solutions.
-There's no DSL to limit your creativity, no restricted set of operations to work from, and since Faust is a library, it can integrate with just about anything.
+    the rest is just Python, so If you know Python you can already use Faust to do stream processing, and it can integrate with just about anything.

     Here's one of the easier applications you can make::